mgrebenets/mgrebenets.github.io/_posts/2015-02-15-install-java-on-mac-os-x.md

 /Library/Java/JavaVirtualMachines/jdk1.8.0_25.jdk/Contents/Home
 {% endhighlight %}

-If you are using shell other than bash, include the same in your shell's version of .bash_profile or even source .bash_profile.
+If you are using shell other than bash, include the same in your shell's version of `.bash_profile` or source it directly with `source .bash_profile`.